WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 }
 ```

-By adopting this technique to several heavily used `struct`s of a real app
+By adopting this technique for several heavily used structs in a real app
-produced by ByteDance, I've improved the user interaction by increasing
+produced by ByteDance, I improved user interaction, increasing the fps
-the fps from 48fps to 56fps and decreasing 600MB memory usage at debug
+from 48 to 56 and reducing memory usage by 600MB during debugging.
-time.

 TODO: Before-after comparison for the optimization of the app I mentioned